 Let Your Library Lend a Hand

-Most libraries, even in the smallest towns, have online catalogs these days.
+Most libraries, even in the smallest towns, have online catalogs.
 If you do not have a marks dictionary or reference guide on the topic you're researching, visit your local library online to see if they have a copy available for use.

 Even if they don't have the book you need, your librarian can often obtain a copy on loan.
 Many librarians are open to suggestions for books to purchase as well.
 Don't be shy; talk to library personnel about your needs.
 After all, your tax dollars help support the library in your community and you might as well use it.